-- To receive a DisplayPort signal, you need a compatible DisplayPort cable. - To project with audio from certain ports, you may need a commercially available audio cable compatible with your device.
-See your local computer or electronics dealer for purchase information. - To connect a Mac that includes only a Mini DisplayPort, Thunderbolt port, or Mini-DVI port for video output, you need to obtain an adapter.
+- To receive an HDMI signal via MHL, you need an HDMI cable and an MHL adapter compatible with your device. - To project with audio from certain ports, you may need a commercially available audio cable compatible with your device.
+See your local computer or electronics dealer for purchase information. - To connect a Mac that includes only a Mini DisplayPort, Thunderbolt port, or Mini-DVI port for video output to the projector's VGA video port, you need to obtain an adapter.
 Contact Apple for compatible adapter options.